 A component of TransformedDataType MAY contain the following sub-components:

 One WhichReference sub-component.
 This sub-component MUST NOT be present in requests for generating or validating signatures that are not XML signatures.
-This sub-component MUST be present in requests for generating XML signatures.
+This sub-component MUST NOT be present in requests for generating XML signatures.
 This sub-component MAY be present in requests for verifying XML signatures.
 This sub-component MUST have an integer value.
 This value SHALL identify one of the <ds:Reference> elements within the XML Signature to be verified.
 Value 0 SHALL refer to the first <ds:Reference> element, 1 SHALL refer to the second <ds:Reference> element and so on.

 NOTE (not normative): As there may be multiple TransformedData / DocumentHash elements resulting from the same document having the same URI [RFC 2396] and RefType on a SignRequest or VerifyRequest - their correspondence to an already existing <ds:Reference> however needs to be established on a VerifyRequest only.
 There is a need to disambiguate such cases.
 This element hence offers a way to clearly identify the ds:Reference when URI and RefType match multiple ds:References / TransformedData / DocumentHash.
 The corresponding ds:Reference is indicated by this zero-based WhichReference component.
 It may be possible to establish the ds:References / TransformedData / DocumentHash correspondence by comparing the optionally supplied chain of transforms to those of the ds:References having the same URI and RefType in the supplied ds:Signature if this chain of transform has been supplied.
 This can be quite expensive and even outweight the advantages of TransformedData / DocumentHash.